top of page

 That is the moment I photograph.

 I am a photographer, a walker, and a storyteller.
-These three threads ran separately through my life for a long time—an early‑sharpened eye for light and pictorial space, a rhythmic, solitary walking through landscape, and handwritten stories for individual people, never for an audience.
-Photohiking is the moment where all three meet.
-It is not a technique, and not a genre.
-It is an attitude—and a consequence.
+These three threads existed separately in my life for a long time — an early sensitivity to light and pictorial space, solitary, rhythmic walks through landscape, and handwritten stories for individual people, never for an audience.
+Photohiking is the moment when all three converge.
+It is neither a technique nor a genre.
+It is an attitude — and a consequence.

 What emerges when you walk

-My work emerges predominantly within a 90‑minute radius of my home near Cologne—out of conviction.
-The cultural landscape of the Rhineland, the Eifel, the Moselle, and the Ahr Valley holds more light, more transitions, more photographic truth than any iconic spot I could reach by plane—one that would then also owe me the right light.
-Proximity sharpens the eye.
-Familiarity opens the seeing.
+Out of conviction, my work emerges predominantly within a 90-minute radius of my home near Cologne.
+The cultural landscape of the Rhineland, the Eifel, the Moselle, and the Ahr Valley holds more light, more transitions, more photographic truth than any iconic spot I could reach by plane — a place that would then be expected to deliver, and might not.

 Light as Protagonist

 I do not photograph places.
 I photograph light events: the fog that lifts and lets a castle emerge like an island from the white.
 The light that breaks through clouds for a few minutes and transforms a vineyard into something no brush could invent.
-The frost that turns a moorland into an etching—and the refused light that forces me to think in black and white, in lines rather than colours, in Ma (間) rather than abundance.
+The frost that turns a moorland into an etching — and the withheld light that forces me to think in black and white, in lines rather than colours, in Ma (間) rather than abundance.

 Light is not an effect in my work.
 It is the protagonist.
 The landscape becomes its field of resonance.